spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

    :py:class:`~jwst.resample.ResampleStep` as well, to set whether or not to keep the resampled images in memory or not.

 #.
-Computing the median image works section-by-section by only keeping 1Mb of each input
+Computing the median image works by writing the resampled data frames to appendable files
-   in memory at a time.
-As a result, only the final output product array for the final median image along with a stack of 1Mb image sections are kept in memory.
+   on disk that are split into sections spatially but contain the entire ngroups (i.e., time) axis.
+The section size is set to use roughly the same amount of memory as a single resampled model, and since the resampled models are discarded from memory after this write operation this choice avoids increasing the memory usage beyond a single resampled model.
+   Those sections are then read in one at a time to compute the median image.

 These changes result in a minimum amount of memory usage during processing at the obvious expense of reading and writing the products from disk.